 Orders have been sent to Admiral Goldsborough, by the cable, to send one of the United States fleet now cruising in the Mediterranean, to bring Surratt direct to Washington.

-The war has made many changes in Charleston, and we notice that the old Southern Drug House of John Ashhurst & Co. has
+The war has made many changes in Charleston, and we notice that the old Southern outh Carolina be opened to the young men at Drug House of John Ashhurst & Co.

 Disabled Soldiers.